Horton Foote: Films

 Foote generally wrote screenplays that were based on his plays, such as the semi-autobiographic trilogy of 1918 (1985), On Valentine's Day (1986) and Courtship (1987).
 1918 and On Valentine's Day were shot on location in Waxahachie, Texas.

-His screenplay for The Trip to Bountiful (1985) received an Academy Award nomination and Geraldine Page won the Academy Award for Best Actress for her role in the film.
+His screenplay for The Trip to Bountiful (1985) won him the Independent Spirit Award for Best Screenplay as well as an Academy Award nomination, while Geraldine Page won the Academy Award for Best Actress for her role in the film.

 He also adapted works by other authors, such as John Steinbeck (Of Mice and Men, directed by and starring Gary Sinise with John Malkovich).

 In addition to Faulkner's Old Man, Foote adapted Faulkner's short story Tomorrow as a 1972 film of the same name starring Robert Duvall.
 Foote had previously adapted the story as a play for television's Playhouse 90 in 1960.
 Leonard Maltin, in his movie guide book, calls the movie the best film adaptation of any of Faulkner's work.
 On the subject of Faulkner, Foote said, "Faulkner I never met but evidently he liked [my adaptations] because he's allowed me to share the dramatic copyrights to both Old Man and Tomorrow ...
 So in other words, you have to get both our permissions to do it."

 Playwright Lillian Hellman adapted his 1952 play and 1956 novel for the 1966 film The Chase, with Marlon Brando, Jane Fonda and Robert Redford.

 Foote provided the voice of Jefferson Davis for Ken Burns's critically acclaimed documentary, The Civil War (PBS, 1990).
 Adaptations of his plays The Habitation of Dragons (TNT, 1992) and Lily Dale (Showtime, 1996) preceded the Showtime production of Horton Foote's Alone (1997).
 His final work was the screenplay for Main Street, a 2010 dramatic film.